nikitavoloboev/data/docs/work/remote-work.md

 Combined with real time meet ups in some novel places.

+That said, I did have some amazing experience working in office.
+Just don't think it should be mandated.
+I once worked with [CTO](https://github.com/jackdoe) that when I had a problem, I could ask him for help and he would come and draw on the table itself with marker to explain some things.
+The marker pen is easily wiped off from the table later but that experience of closeness and that kind of experience by your side is magic to have.

+It's also important to note I think that whilst remote work is great for getting known things done.
+Real time collaboration and interactions is how new ideas get created.

 ## Notes

 - [Remote work tip: Leave a Zoom open that anyone on the team can drop by during some predictable hours.
 No specific agenda.](https://twitter.com/dksf/status/1308799667153432576)